 Visit the tables in the “midway” to collect information from genealogical and local history organizations and Indiana public libraries, and shop the commercial vendors.

 Fair parking will be available in the Senate Avenue Parking Garage, 220 North Senate Avenue, for $5.00 per car.
 Please enter the garage via the New York Street entrance.

 Judy Russell is a former journalist and attorney and the author of the popular blog The Legal Genealogist.
 She writes about genealogy and the law, covering how historic laws affected our ancestors as well as how modern laws affect genealogists.
 She will be speaking about researching your “black sheep” ancestors and using court and prison records to find further information.

 Kevin McQueen is the author of Murder and Mayhem Indiana, Strange Tales of Crime and Murder in Southern Indiana, and other books about Hoosier true crime stories.
 He will be speaking about the strange stories and crimes he has researched while writing his books.

 Directions and Parking Information for Visitors One-on-One Family History Consultations Third Saturday of Every Month

 Do you need help getting started?
 Have you hit a brick wall?
 Need information about what we have and how it can help you with your genealogy research?
-The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday of every month from 10-11 AM.
+The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday morning of every month.

 Email email@example.com to schedule an appointment.
 All appointment request must be submitted 5 business days before the third Saturday of the month.
 Please include topics and questions you would like to have addressed.
 If you have completed any research please bring it with you.